All News

 Here are points to consider regarding how much you are being paid before accepting a job.
 If you are doing a non-union spot, make well-thought-out decisions based on the following components of a spot.

-Don’t accept a job for low pay just because you are thrilled someone wants you.
+Don’t accept a commercial opportunity for low pay just because you are thrilled someone wants you.

 The client may be using the commercial for weeks, months, years or in perpetuity.